jimka2001/cl-rte/cl-robdd/README.md

 * `bdd-xor` -- Calculate exclusive-or of two BDDs

 ### Traversal
+* `*bdd-reduce-function*` -- has value either  `#'tree-reduce` or `#'cl:reduce`.
+This function will be used within bdd-list-to-bdd when to perfrom and, or, and xor on multiple arguments.

 * `bdd-bfs` --   Walk a given BDD, object of class, `bdd`, calling the given `FUNCTION` on each node exactly once.
 The return value of `FUNCTION` is ignored.